De viaje con los Derbez

-De viaje con los Derbez is a Spanish-language documentary comedy streaming television series co-produced by Lionsgate, 3Pas Studios, and Wallin Chambers Entertainment.
-It premiered on 18 October 2019 on Amazon Prime Video worldwide, except for United States, and Puerto Rico, where it premiered on Pantaya.
+De viaje con los Derbez (English: Derbez Family Vacation) is a Spanish-language documentary comedy television series co-produced by Lionsgate, 3Pas Studios, and Wallin Chambers Entertainment.
+It premiered on 18 October 2019 on Amazon Prime Video worldwide, except for United States, and Puerto Rico, where it streams on Vix since the third season.
 The series revolves around the Derbez family on their trips to various destinations.

-In May 2022, the series was renewed for a third season, which is set to premiere on 7 April 2023.
+In October 2023, the series was renewed for a fourth season, that premiered on 24 November 2023.